Blue Ridge Spring Break & Easter Bucket List

 1. Take a scenic drive on Aska Road for beautiful views of the Toccoa River Rapids.
 Cross the historic Shallowford Bridge over the Toccoa to Sandy Bottoms Canoe Launch, for an up close view of the river.
 The perfect place for a family picnic.
 Here's a link to our driving tours.

 2. Hike to Falls Branch Falls, where the upper portion is a series of cascades that lead to a single major drop of some 30 feet, with the water plunging into a deep pool at the base of the falls.
 Find out more about our local waterfalls here.

 3. Go horseback riding at Blue Ridge Mountain Trail Rides (319 Hell's Hollow Road).
 Also onsite, kids will love fishing in the pond, gem mining and wandering the nature trail.
 Appalachian Trail Rides, in addition to horseback riding, offers up pony rides for your Little Buckeroo's 5 and under.
 You can also arrange a picnic ride from some of these of them.
 Check out other horseback riding companies in the area such as Blanche Manor and Cowgirl Up Stables.

-4. Get hearts pounding with two feet off the ground at Blue Ridge Aerial Adventure Park, featuring an obstacle challenge course in the air with suspended bridges, tight ropes, climbing walls, ziplines and other fun obstacles for every age and ability (2087 East First Street).
+4. Get hearts pounding with two feet off the ground at Blue Ridge Adventure Park, featuring an obstacle challenge course in the air with suspended bridges, tight ropes, climbing walls, ziplines and other fun obstacles for every age and ability (2087 East First Street).
+Reservations required.